ArnoldasBagdonas/PlatformIO-W5500-Ethernet-Driver-lwIP/README.md

 # Ethernet Module lwIP

-This project demonstrates how to cleanly integrate the [lwIP (Lightweight IP)](https://savannah.nongnu.org/projects/lwip/) TCP/IP stack into a PlatformIO-based Arduino project.
-It uses a **wrapper approach** to keep the upstream `lwIP` source code untouched while applying PlatformIO-specific build configuration separately.
+This project demonstrates a clean and maintainable way to integrate the [lwIP (Lightweight IP)](https://savannah.nongnu.org/projects/lwip/) TCP/IP stack into a PlatformIO Arduino project using a **wrapper library approach**.
+This approach keeps the upstream lwIP source code untouched and separates PlatformIO-specific build configurations.

 ---

 ## 📚 Concept: Clean Third-Party Library Integration

-We separate the third-party code from our project logic using this structure:
+We separate raw third-party source code from PlatformIO build logic using this structure:

 - `thirdparty/` — Contains raw third-party libraries (e.g., `lwIP`) as Git submodules.
-  ⚠️ **Do not modify** files in this folder.
+  ⚠️ **Do not modify** files in this folder; treat as read-only.

 - `lib/` — Contains PlatformIO-compatible **wrapper libraries** that:
-  - Define how to build and filter third-party sources.
+  - Define build instructions, source filtering, and include paths.
-  - Provide configuration headers (e.g., `lwipopts.h`).
+  - Provide configuration headers like `lwipopts.h`.
-  - Are fully under your version control.
+  - Are fully maintained under our version control.

-This allows you to:
+This design lets us:

-- Easily update upstream libraries via Git.
+- Easily update upstream libraries without conflicts.
-- Keep your PlatformIO build logic clean and maintainable.
+- Keep our PlatformIO build process clean and maintainable.
-- Avoid modifying or forking third-party code unnecessarily.
+- Avoid patching or forking third-party code unnecessarily.

 ---